pevhall/hdldepends/README.md

 NOTE: If it changes it will evaluate every cached file referenced.

+### `--file-list`
+The file list command line option accepts a location to a file not yet created.
+This will save a list of all added to the hdldepends project.
+Each line contains:
+ * library, and
+ * absolute path to file under question.

+### `--file-list-lib`
+The file list library option exports the file list for one particular library.
+The option accepts *lib:file* where lib is the library to export and file is the location to export the file list to.
+Each line of the created file will contain the absolute path to a file.

 ### `--compile-order`
 The compile order command line option accepts a location to a file not yet created.
 The project compile order will be exported to this file.
 Each line containing:
  * library, and